jrief/django-formset/docs/source/activators.rst

 why does Django not provide a field type for it?

 This is where **django-formset** comes in.
 It provides a field type for buttons, named :class:`formset.fields.Activator`.
-An ``Activator`` is a field that is used to trigger an action.
+Such an ``Activator`` is a field that can be used to trigger an action – more on that later.
 The default widget of an ``Activator`` field is, as one might expect, the :class:`formset.widgets.Button` widget.
-An ``Activator`` can be used inside a Django ``Form`` or a ``FormCollection``.
+An ``Activator`` can be used inside any Django ``Form`` or ``FormCollection``.
 It then behaves very similar to a normal field.
-The main difference is that it does not store any data.
+The main difference is that it does not store any data and hence can't be initialized.
 Instead, it waits for click events which then can be intercepted by other components of the embedding ``<django-formset>``-component.

-This is inversion of control: Instead of adding an event listener to the button, which then performs some action, the interested component can listen for the named ``Activator`` field to be clicked.
+This concept is an inversion of control: Instead of adding an event listener to the button, which then performs some action, the interested component can listen for the named ``Activator`` field to be clicked.
 A dialog component for instance, can popup and disappear by specifying any condition on buttons and other input fields.

-In this example we will show how to use an ``Activator`` field to submit the form.
+This example shows how to use an ``Activator`` field to submit the form:

 .. django-view:: contact_form